jmerizia/parallel-pytorch/README.md

 - [ ] enable sending arbitrary objects in pipeline scheduler

 future performance improvements
-- [ ] only send input to the first pipeline stage
 - [ ] gradient checkpointing for pipeline

 ## Citations